-Although the exact reason is unknown, reduced blood flow may help treat ADHD by reducing the activity of brain regions that are overactive, allowing them to better function and cooperate with the rest of the brain.
+Although the exact reason is unknown and data is limited, reduced blood flow may help treat ADHD by reducing the activity of brain regions that are overactive, allowing them to better function and cooperate with the rest of the brain.

 Dopamine levels in the brain have to be within a very narrow margin in order for a person to be able to focus on their work.
 But in ADHD, dopamine levels are too low.
 Stimulant chemicals such as caffeine or amphetamines tend to increase dopamine levels.